paradigmshift/mozartreina/_posts/2012-07-13-sldb-or-debugger.md

 </section>
 *Backtrace with all variables exposed*

 ...there is very useful information that can be gleaned from them.
-One of the most imortant things that can be retrieved are the values of variables at each stage of the execution.
+One of the most important things that can be retrieved are the values of variables at each stage of the execution.

 For example, with the following source: